 *Redis Sentinel Documentation

-Redis Sentinel is shipped as a stand-alone executable called
+Redis Sentinel is a distributed system:

 If you are using the